The capacity system of record

 The worker promise

 Auto-drafted.
 Private by default.
-One glance to confirm.
+No clock-in theater.

 app.tymrlogic.com / my-time